SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/RefereshDataSource/README.md

 #RefreshDataSource Method

-This sample demonstrate how to refresh the data source.
+This sample demonstrates how to refresh the data source.

 ## Prerequisites